criteo/babar/README.md

 The `ProcFSProfiler` logs OS-level metrics that are retrieved using the `proc` file system.
 This profiler is able to get metrics for the entire process tree, including processes started by the JVM but ran outside of it.

-Because the `proc` filesystem is only available on unix-like systems and its implementation is platform dependent and, **this profiler will only run on linux systems**.
+Because the `proc` filesystem is only available on unix-like systems and its implementation is platform dependent, **this profiler will only run on linux systems**.
 You may find more information on the `proc` filesystem in the [official man page](http://man7.org/linux/man-pages/man5/proc.5.html).

 This profiler accepts the following parameters: